Key insights:

 You can get even more out of your account if you’re strategic.
 For example, automatic transfers can help you build a savings habit as well as your account balance.
 Opening multiple savings accounts can also help you save for and easily keep track of different goals simultaneously.
 You might have an account dedicated to short-term expenses and another for travel.

 Savings accounts are important financial tools.
-Along with other ways to save and invest, like CDs and retirement accounts, they can help you reach your goals and save for the future.
+Along with other ways to save and invest, like CDs and retirement accounts, having at least one savings account can help you reach your goals and save for the future.

 Disclosure: This article is for general educational purposes.
 It is not intended to provide financial advice.
 It also is not intended to completely describe any Citi product or service.
 You should refer to the terms and conditions financial institutions provide for various products.